Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 2. Extension callables named `f`, whose receiver type `U` conforms to type `T`, in the current scope and its [upwards-linked scopes][Linked scopes], ordered by the size of the scope (smallest first), excluding the package scope;
     * First, we assume there is **no implicit receiver** available for the dispatch receiver of `f` (i.e., we analyze _local_ extension callables only);
     * Second, we consider each implicit receiver available for the dispatch receiver of `f` in the order of the implicit [receiver priority][Receivers];
+        * When the dispatch receiver was brought using as a context, we consider only contextually accessible members.
 3. Explicitly imported extension callables named `f`, whose receiver type `U` conforms to type `T`;
 4. Extension callables named `f`, whose receiver type `U` conforms to type `T`, declared in the package scope;
 5. Star-imported extension callables named `f`, whose receiver type `U` conforms to type `T`;